dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

  * viewevent.hmtl.
  * deleteevent.hmtl.

-For each entity, the templates reside in their own sub-directory of src/main/webapp.
+The templates reside in sub-directories of src/main/webapp; one directory for each entity.
-E.g. for Event, they are in: src/main/webapp/event.
+E.g. the templates for Event are in: src/main/webapp/event.

-Access to these pages are defined in the SiteMap, in Boot.scala:
+Access to these pages are defined in the SiteMap in Boot.scala:

     Menu("Create Event") /  "event" / "createevent",
     Menu("List Events") /  "event" / "listevent",